LucianoXu/QuantBeyoundEfficiency/README.md

 ## TODOS
 [ ] Solve Issues:
   => Model should be deleted from vram once the full benchmark run is finished, if used with jupyter notebook the model stays on memory

-  => If one model multiple runs => Model gets unnessesarily reloaded after every run
+  => If one model multiple runs

+  => Model gets unnecessarily reloaded after every run

 [ ] Central board for benchmarks needed